pgaret/TowerofHanoi/README.md

-# TowerofHanoi
+#Tower of Hanoi, Logic Puzzle
-Play the Tower of Hanoi puzzle and/or watch it be solved
+###Play the Tower of Hanoi puzzle or watch it be solved before your very eyes.